 Hundreds of thousands of people undertake pilgrimage tours to the temple every year.

-The Bala Hanuman temple was established by Shri Prembhikshuji Maharaj in the years 1963-64.
-Jamnagar has been given the name “Choti Kaashi” and here resides this beautiful temple.
+Shri Prembhikshuji Maharaj established the Bala Hanuman temple in the years 1963-64.
+Jamnagar also has the name “Choti Kaashi” and here resides this beautiful temple.
 In many places the “ram dhun” is chanted in the name of Shri Prembhikshuji Maharaj.
-This temple is one of the oldest built by him.
+This temple is one of the oldest ones that he built.

-The temple was built following a simple structure.
 Jamnagar itself has an intriguing history that dates back to 1540 A.D.
-The history of the temple and that of Jamnagar are interconnected.
 Jamnagar is often termed as “Nawanagar” which means “new city”.
-It was built by Shri Jam Raval.
+Shri Jam Raval built it.
 Jam Raval was a descendant of Jam Halla who was one of the heirs of Lord Krishna.
-Jamnagar has many temples like Sidhnath Mahadev Temple, Bhid Bhnajan temple, Khileswar Temple and many others.
-This city beautifully designed with well built roads and intricate gardens was once called the “Jewel of Kathiyawad”.
+Jamnagar also has many temples like Sidhnath Mahadev Temple, Bhid Bhnajan temple, Khileswar Temple and many others.
+This city has a beautiful design with good roads and intricate gardens and was once famous as the “Jewel of Kathiyawad”.

 Shri Prembhikshuji became a sannyasin.
 He started the tradition of Akhand ( non-stop) chanting of Ram Nama at Jamnagar and then gradually spread this tradition at Dwarka, Porbandar, Rajkot, Junagadh and other places.